hypo69/hypo/pytest/gemini - set 3/en/src/ai/myai/traffic_light.md

 **Explanation and Important Considerations:**

 The provided code (`traffic_light.py`) is empty except for comments.
 Therefore, there are no functions or classes to test.
-The provided test suite is a placeholder that demonstrates the correct structure for `pytest` tests but cannot be run as-is.
+The provided test suite is a placeholder that demonStartes the correct structure for `pytest` tests but cannot be run as-is.

 **To create meaningful tests:**